-ANNUAL REPORT PURSUANT TO SECTION 13 OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ende ed December 31, 2003 OF R ☐ TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE Commission file 1 number 1-10427 ROBERT HALF INT DELAWARE 94-1648752 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 2884 Sand Hill Road, Menlo Park, California 94025 (Address of principal executive offices) (Zip code) Registrant's telephone number, inc luding area code: (650) 234-6000 Securities registered pursuant to Section 12(b) of the Act: Name of each exchange Title of each class on which registered Common Stock, Par Value \$.001 per Share New York Stock Exchange Securities registered pursuant Nor ,, Indicate by check mark whether the registrant (1) has 15(d) of the Securities Exchange Act of 1934 during the p registrant was required to file such reports), and (2) has 1 days.
-Yes No Indicate by check mark if disclosure of delinquent contained herein, and will not be contained, to the binformation statements incorporated by reference in Prorm 10-K. \square Indicate by check mark whether the registrant is a Act).
-Yes No an accelerated filer (as defined in Rule 12b-2 of the As of June 30, 2003, the aggregate market value registrant was approximately \$2,977,800,000 based on the the market value of 13,188,488 shares of Common Stock officers and their affiliates.
-As of February 29, 2004, there were outstanding 17 1,871,239 shares of the registrant's Common Stock.
+1 0 1 11 1 OR 15(d) OF THE SECURITIES EXCHANGE For the fiscal year ended d December 31, 2004 OR ☐ TRANSITION REPORT PURSUANT TO SECTIO ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE Commission file n umber 1-10427 ROBERT HALF INTI (Exact name of registrant as DELAWARE (State or other jurisdiction of incorporation or organization) 94-1648752 (I.R.S.
+Employer Identification No.) 2884 Sand Hill Road, Menlo Park, California (Address of principal executive offices) 94025 (Zip code) Registrant's telephone number, inclu nding area code: (650) 234-6000 Securities registered pursuant t o Section 12(b) of the Act Securities registered pursuant t Name of each exchange Title of each class on which registered Common Stock, Par Value \$.001 per Share New York Stock Exchange Securities registered pursuant t None Indicate by check mark whether the registrant (1) has 15(d) of the Securities Exchange Act of 1934 during the p registrant was required to file such reports), and (2) has b days.
+Yes / No - Indicate by check mark if disclosure of delinquent contained herein, and will not be contained, to the best of restatements incorporated by reference in Part III of this Form Indicate by check mark whether the registrant is a Act).
+Yes / No n accelerated filer (as defined in Rule 12b-2 of the As of June 30, 2004, the aggregate market value of the was approximately \$4,756,791,000 based on the closing sa value of 12,519,016 shares of Common Stock directly or i their affiliates.

+As of January 31, 2005, there were outstanding 173,094,174 shares of the registrant's Common Stock.